 For the first option, simply visit the website of the manufacturer of your solid state drive.
 Usually, the manufacturer has a section on the website dedicated to updating firmware and performing tasks like software deletion.

 The section often includes some type of software, built by the manufacturer, to help you delete data permanently.
 It’s often dubbed “toolbox.”

-Your SSD not listed?
+Is your SSD not listed?
 Visit TweakTown’s website.
-TweakTown published a round-up for 8 of the most popular solid state drives.
+TweakTown published a round-up for eight of the most popular solid state drives.

 Download and Use Third-Party Data Deletion Software

 In case you’re still not able to delete the data successfully from your solid state drive, and assuming your manufacturer doesn’t provide proper solutions, you can download third-party software to assist you.